k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash while wearing gold dragon scales/scale mail in presence of a gremlin
 - Fix: quest artifact effects linger after giving it up to quest leader
+- Fix: crash via draining a monster with wand of death to zero hit points